randofan/MyCalendar/README.md

 3. Allow the user to download an .ics file or open a new calendar/event in common calendar apps (Google calendar, Apple calendar).

 ## Repository Layout
-- /popup:frontend code
+- /popup: frontend code
-- /scripts - backend code
+- /scripts: backend code